LeChiLim/llm_bot/README.md

 Please create a .env file in the folder of the python file.
 Then get the API keys from openrouter

 v2-chainlit uses chainlit as the front end simimlar to v1-online.
-run: chainlit run pipeline.py -w
+run: chainlit run pipeline.py -w --host 0.0.0.0